gregdumb/gregbrisebois/src/content/projects/christmas-light-show.md

 summary: Light show synced to music, running on a Raspberry Pi with a self-hosted web control interface and show editor
 ---

+> Note Dec 2018: an updated version of the project running on Node.js and React is currently in development.
+The new project has advanced features, such as the ability to skip songs, set timers, and configure the pinout through the web interface.
+You can [view a demo](https://relaxed-austin-5bfa65.netlify.com/) of what the project would look like when installed, or you can [check out the source code](https://github.com/gregoryjjb/bethlehem).

 The show runs on a Raspberry Pi and utilizes 8 channels.
 The project consisted of two parts: an editor to create the shows, and a player.

 Final result: